usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 ---------------------------
 Protecting enterprise data and resources has become increasingly challenging.
 Many users need access from anywhere, at any time, from any device to support the organization's mission.
 Data is created, stored, transmitted, and processed across different organizations' environments, which are distributed across on-premises and multiple clouds to meet ever-evolving business use cases.
 It is no longer feasible to simply protect data and resources at the perimeter of the enterprise environment or to assume that all users, devices, applications, and services within it can be trusted.

 A zero-trust architecture (ZTA) enables secure authorized access to assets—machines, applications and services running on them, and associated data and resources—whether located on-premises or in the cloud, for a hybrid workforce and partners based on an organization's defined access policy.
 For each access request, ZTA explicitly verifies the context available at access time—this includes both static user profile information or non-person entity information such as the requester's identity and role; and dynamic information such as geolocation, the requesting device's health and credentials, the sensitivity of the resource, access pattern anomalies, and whether the request is warranted and in accordance with the organization's business process logic.
 If the defined policy is met, a secure session is created to protect all information transferred to and from the resource.
-A real-time, risk-based assessment of resource access and access pattern anomaly detection with continuous policy evaluation are performed to establish and maintain the access.
+A real-time, risk-based assessment of resource access and access pattern anomaly detection with continuous policy evaluation is performed to establish and maintain the access.
 A ZTA can also protect organizations from non-organizational resources that their users and applications may connect to, helping to stop threats originating from outside of the organization's control.

 The goal of this project is to develop and demonstrate various ZTA implementations.
 NCCoE is collaborating with ZTA technology providers to build numerous example ZTA solutions and demonstrate their ability to meet the tenets of ZTA described in NIST SP 800-207.
 The goal of the solutions is to enforce corporate security policy dynamically and in near-real-time to restrict access to authenticated, authorized users, devices, and non-person entities while flexibly supporting a complex set of diverse business outcomes involving both remote and on-premises workforces, use of the cloud, partner collaboration, and support for contractors.
 The example solutions are designed to demonstrate the ability to protect against and detect attacks and malicious insiders.
 They showcase the ability of ZTA products to interoperate with existing enterprise and cloud technologies while trying to minimize impact on end-user experience.